SmartGuppy/blog.smartguppy.com/_posts/2020-07-19-minorities-multiracial-nation.md

   A SmartGuppy take on the discussion of the race of Singapore's future Prime Minister
 share: true
-Title: Minorities in a Multiracial Nation
+title: Minorities in a Multiracial Nation
 ---
 ## “We, the citizens of Singapore,